Organize a supply drive. Do art projects with kids. Teach a financial literacy class. Help a family move in to their new home.

-Volunteers who would like to do direct service with our families must complete a 1-hour new volunteer orientation.
-These training sessions are held throughout the year and cover Family Promise’s Interfaith Hospitality model of care, the state of homelessness in the region, as well as what you can do to best help our families.
+Volunteers who would like to do direct service with our families must complete an online volunteer training.
+These training sessions cover Family Promise’s model of care, as well as what you can do to best help our families.
 Training is free, and open to all interested in volunteering.
-RSVPs are greatly appreciated.

-A myriad of volunteer opportunities exist outside of direct service and can include, but are not limited to: yard work, shoveling, light maintenance on the Day Center and van, tutoring, field trips, events, fundraisers, etc.
+A myriad of volunteer opportunities exist outside of direct service and can include, but are not limited to: yard work, shoveling, light maintenance on the Day Center and van, tutoring, sharing skills, events, fundraisers, virtual support for families, etc.

 Volunteer Coordinator : Peace Lutheran Church

 I enjoy volunteering (and being one of the volunteer coordinators for our church) because Family Promise is such a great program for the people it serves.
 I like that the families have to do their part by agreeing to certain requirements, and in return, are assisted in so many ways on their journey to a more stable living situation.

 I love seeing the kids and interacting with them and their families, especially at the evening meal.
 These kids are just like any others their age, except that for awhile they have to stay in churches rather than in a home of their own.
 It’s my hope that this experience is a positive one for all of them, and is seen as just a temporary step in the process to getting into their own place.
 The support they receive in this program is amazing, and the life skills they work on will help them forge a stronger future.